 Our Board is currently composed of seven members.
 Vacancies on the Board resulting from death, resignation, removal or otherwise and newly created directorships resulting from any increase in the number of directors may be filled solely by a majority of the directors then in office or by the sole remaining director.
 Each director so elected shall hold office until his or her successor is elected and qualified or until his or her earlier death, resignation or removal.
 Directors are elected by a plurality of the votes present in person or represented by proxy and entitled to vote at the Annual Meeting.
 Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nominees named below.
 If any nominee should be unavailable for election as a result of an unexpected occurrence, such shares will be voted for the election of any substitute nominee proposed by the Board.
+Pursuant to the Agreement and Plan of Merger (the "HealthPocket Merger Agreement") dated July 14, 2014 between the Company, HealthPocket, Inc. Bruce A. Telkamp, Dr. Sheldon Wang, and certain other parties, the Board is required to nominate and recommend either Bruce A. Telkamp or Dr. Wang to the Board, which nomination and recommendation is required to rotate annually, except that neither of such individuals is required to be nominated at such time as he ceases to be an employee of the Company or ceases to beneficially own at least 250,000 shares of Company common stock.
+In accordance with the HealthPocket Merger Agreement, the Board has nominated Dr. Wang for election to the Board.

+Set forth below is biographical information for each person nominated.
 Each person nominated for election has agreed to serve if elected, and we have no reason to believe that any nominee will be unable to serve.